 There are two basic resume styles, the chronological and the functional with the chronological being the most common.
 Briefly, the chronological displays each position with the experience, position title and date together and lists the experiences in reverse chronological order.
 The functional typically combines skills or accomplishments together under skills headings with the positions and employers on the bottom.
 There are numerous variations on both of these formats that are considered "combination" formats.
 As a new graduate with no full-time experience we recommend using the chronological format.

 The first example is done in a chronological format that you can follow if you wish.
-The second example is a scannable version that the Career Center suggests you use if you are sending your resume electronically.
+Use these .txt guidelines when formatting your resume for an online application system where you are asked to cut and past a resume in the text box.
 Another document that may assist you on the web site is "Resume Heading Examples."

 Resume Examples by Major